ntduc11/ntduc11/README.md

 * "Mera naam Nguyen Trung Duc hai"

-* Myname is Nguyen Trung Duc and I am interested in functional phenomics and quantitative genetics.
+* My name is Nguyen Trung Duc and I am interested in functional phenomics and quantitative genetics.
 * 👨‍🔬 I am a Researcher at Crops Research and Development Institute (CRDI) – Vietnam National University of Agriculture (VNUA)
 * Currently, I am study Master in Agricultural Science, Plant Physiology, ICAR - Indian Agricultural Research Institute
 * 🌾🌽 My research here at Nanaji Deshmukh Plant Phenomics Centre, ICAR- IARI is focused on consolidating multiple omics data to understand and improve nitrogen use efficiency in rice.
 My research aims to combine genomics and phenomics approaches to investigate how rice responds to low nitrogen consumption and to provide mechanisms to enhance their response.